Farrell Summer Experiential Learning Grants

 How to Apply

-Interested students must submit an online application by MONDAY, JUNE 10TH (DEADLINE EXTENDED!) attaching the following at the bottom of the online questionnaire:
+Interested students must submit an online application.
+The following must be attached at the bottom of the online questionnaire:

-- official letter or email from the program/person confirming your participation (including date and if email, time stamp) and any relevant attachments, evidencing acceptance into program/internship.
-A simple word document will not do.
+- Official letter or email from the program/person confirming your participation and any relevant attachments showing acceptance into program/internship.